UPS RFID Rollout: What It Means for Package Tracking

 ## What UPS Actually Built

-UPS has deployed RFID -- radio-frequency identification -- sensing technology across its U.S. small package network.
+UPS has deployed RFID — radio-frequency identification — sensing technology across much of its U.S. small package network.
 This is not a pilot program.
 It is a <a href="https://about.ups.com/us/en/newsroom/press-releases/customer-first/ups-s-rfid-sensingtechnologytransformslogisticsindustry-givingcu.html" target="_blank" rel="noopener noreferrer">$100 million investment</a> that has been rolling out over the past three years.

 Here is what that looks like in practice:

 - **Every U.S. delivery vehicle** now has RFID readers embedded in the roof of the package car.
-When a driver loads packages, the reader automatically confirms what is in the truck -- no manual scan required.
+When a driver loads packages, the reader automatically confirms what is in the truck — no manual scan required.

-- **Delivery stations and sort facilities** are being equipped with RFID sensor arrays that detect packages as they move through the building -- on conveyors, through sort lanes, and at dock doors.
+- **Delivery stations and sort facilities** are being equipped with RFID sensor arrays that detect packages as they move through the building — on conveyors, through sort lanes, and at dock doors.

 - **Regional hubs** are next in line for sensor deployment through the rest of 2026, with aircraft-mounted sensors planned after that.

-The technology is passive RFID -- meaning the tags do not need batteries.
+The technology is passive RFID, meaning the tags do not need batteries.
 A small chip embedded in the shipping label responds to radio waves from readers mounted in the facility or vehicle.
 The reader picks up the tag's signal and logs the package's location automatically.

-Matt Guffey, UPS's Chief Commercial and Strategy Officer, called it <a href="https://www.freightwaves.com/news/ups-expands-deployment-of-automated-package-sensors-to-improve-tracking" target="_blank" rel="noopener noreferrer">"the most significant visibility advancement in the past decade at UPS and in our industry."</a> That is a strong claim.
-But the operational numbers back it up.
+Matt Guffey, UPS's Chief Commercial and Strategy Officer, called it <a href="https://www.freightwaves.com/news/ups-expands-deployment-of-automated-package-sensors-to-improve-tracking" target="_blank" rel="noopener noreferrer">"the most significant visibility advancement in the past decade at UPS and in our industry."</a> That is a strong claim, and it is worth weighing the operational reality behind it.

 ## Why Barcode Scanning Has Always Been the Weak Link